 CONTACT DETECTIVE MARK JOHNSON FOR FURTHER INFORMATION - 972-442-4587 OR MARK.JOHNSON@WYLIETEXAS.GOV

 The written examination is administered to all applicants at the same time.
 A driver's license with photo is required for admission to the test.
 The entrance exam is basic knowledge.
 The test is administered in three sections covering reading comprehension, grammar and mathematics.
 Calculators or dictionaries will not be allowed.
 All telecommunication devices and watch alarms must be turned off.
 A study guide can be purchased at your own expense.
 See useful links above.

 Physical Ability Examination

-Please see the medical clearance and waiver attached to the application.
-Applicants that do not have their paperwork will not be allowed to test.
+Please see the medical clearance and waiver attached to the police officer / recruit application in the useful links section listed above.
+Applicants who do not have their paperwork will not be allowed to test.